chef/chef-web-docs/chef_master/source/berkshelf.rst

 This command has the following options:

 ``-b PATH``, ``--berksfile PATH``
-   The path to the |berksfile| in which the cookbook is located.
+   The path to the Berksfile in which the cookbook is located.

 berks cookbook
 -----------------------------------------------------
 Use ``berks cookbook`` to create a skeleton for a new cookbook.

 .. warning:: This command is deprecated in favor of ``chef generate cookbook``.

 berks info
 -----------------------------------------------------